 Third, the topic of the bachelor’s thesis has to relate to one of the Institute’s current research areas.

-If a student fulfills all of the three requirements mentioned above, he or she may submit a research proposal to the Institute’s bachelor’s theses coordinator, Michael Soder.
+If a student fulfills all of the three requirements mentioned above, he or she may submit a research proposal to the Institute’s bachelor’s theses coordinator, Simon Sturn.
 The proposal should be 3-5 pages long and cover the following elements: